SQream/sqream_docs/configuration_guides/max_statement_inactivity_seconds.rst

 MAX STATEMENT INACTIVITY SECONDS
 ********************************

-The ``maxConnectionInactivitySeconds`` determines the maximum period of session idleness, after which the connection is terminated.
+The ``maxStatementInactivitySeconds`` determines the maximum period of session idleness, after which the connection is terminated.

 * **Data type** - size_t
 * **Default value** - ``5*60*60 seconds (18000)``